Design

 Deck stairs wind along the edge of the garden to reach the lawn.

 The granite steps connecting the main entertaining patio to the lawn were finished by curving them away from the birch tree and down to the lawn grade.
-The side of this staircase meets the rock garden on its way down and gives the effect of walking through the garden to go up to the deck or go down to the lake for swim.
+The side of this staircase meets the rock garden on its way down and gives the effect of walking through the garden to go up to the deck or go down to the lake for a swim.

 The scale of the boulders and the fullness of the garden help to lend a balanced feeling to the house and property.
 Sitting on the bedroom patio surrounded by the lush rock garden, one feels a sense of privacy and enclosure while still enjoying the lake view.

-Plant Choices pull the Design Together
+Plant Choices Pull the Design Together

 For this garden, I chose plants more for their texture and varied shades of green than for their flowers.
 As always, I chose and placed the evergreen and deciduous shrubs first, followed by perennials and ground covers.
 As is often the case in a rock garden, I found it easiest to “field design” rather than draw a planting plan.
 We brought in a truckload of plants, set the pots in the garden, and viewed the result from the patio, deck, and lower lawn, and then from inside the house.
 I moved plants around a lot before finding their perfect planting places.
 When placing flowering shrubs and perennials, I kept bloom time and color in mind so that there is color balance throughout the season.